RobDWaller/robdwaller.github.io/_posts/2017-10-27-why-you-must-test-to-break.md

 Each of these tests check that certain things don't break and in both cases our tests are checking what happens under abnormal circumstances.
 It's unlikely that someone will drive a car into a wall at 60mph, however you should still test for what happens.

 Code should be tested in exactly the same way.
 Let's look at an example, imagine we have some magical code that builds car objects for a car ordering system.
 Like the Ford Motoring company we like black cars so we only want users to order black cars.
-There will be two other rules to follow.
+There will be two other rules to follow also.

 - Cars must be black
 - Cars must have four wheels
 - Cars must have three or five doors

-To begin we write a test to build a car object, that accepts three arguments `$color`, `$wheels` and `$doors`.
+To begin we write a test to build a car object that accepts three arguments `$color`, `$wheels` and `$doors`.
 There are then three getter methods to retrieve this information.

 ```php
 public function testMakeCar()